nephila/django-meta/README.rst

              django-meta 1.0 is a drop in replacement for django-meta-mixin: as a result django-meta-mixin is no longer actively developed

+.. warning:: As of version 1.4, the support for Python 2.6 and Django<1.8 has been dropped

 .. contents::

 Installation